Digital Switchover (Disclosure of Information) Act 2007

-The Digital Switchover (Disclosure of Information) Act 2007 is an Act of the Parliament of the United Kingdom that allows social security information to be passed to the BBC and related parties to help with the digital television switchover in the United Kingdom.
+The Digital Switchover (Disclosure of Information) Act 2007 (c.
+8) is an act of the Parliament of the United Kingdom that allows social security information to be passed to the BBC and related parties to help with the digital television switchover in the United Kingdom.

 Background

 The Digital Switchover Help Scheme was established and funded by the BBC to provide free advice to: